 Increase your buffer zone between vehicles

-You need more time to stop when snow and ice are on the ground, so increase the distance between you and other vehicles.
-The typical buffer zone is 3 seconds but for winter weather, you should at least double that to 6-10 seconds between cars. -
+You need to increase the distance between you and other vehicles to give you more time to stop.
+The typical buffer zone is 3 seconds but winter conditions call for at least double, 6-10 seconds between cars.

 Respect snow plows and emergency vehicles